katiestar99/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

 In the above example, a script is run from the testing server against a remote node prior to bringing it back into the pool.

-In the event of a problem, fix the few servers that fail using Ansible's automatically generated retry file to repeat the deploy on just those servers.
+In the event of a problem, fix the few servers that fail using Assible's automatically generated retry file to repeat the deploy on just those servers.

 Achieving Continuous Deployment